 Within six months of the completion of the empirical paper, a student must constitute their Dissertation Committee.
-The committee consists of the Dissertation Chair and three additional Dissertation Committee members, two from within the criminal justice faculty and one member from outside the criminal justice program.
-The Dissertation Committee Chair, who supervises the investigation, must be a member of the full time graduate faculty in the School of Criminal Justice (https://rscj.newark.rutgers.edu/people/faculty/) and must have been approved for supervising doctoral research.
+The committee consists of the Dissertation Chair and three additional Dissertation Committee members: two members from the SCJ faculty and one member from outside the SCJ faculty.
+The Dissertation Committee Chair, who supervises the investigation, must be a member of the full-time graduate faculty in the School of Criminal Justice (https://rscj.newark.rutgers.edu/people/faculty/) and must have been approved for supervising doctoral research.
+The two internal members must be tenured or tenure-track SCJ faculty members.
+Deviation is allowed only in exceptional circumstances, and when prior approval has been obtained by the Ph.D.
+Director in consultation with the Dean.
 The outside member must be approved by the SCJ Dean and can be a member of the Rutgers graduate faculty or a suitable scholar outside Rutgers.
 To establish the Dissertation Committee, students are responsible for the completion of the form Appointment of the Dissertation Committee.

 Members who serve on the Dissertation Committee do so because they are specialists in some aspect of the proposed dissertation, namely, because the substantive topic or proposed methodology is within their area of expertise.
 The Chair is ordinarily a faculty member who is knowledgeable and interested in the proposed dissertation topic and willing to oversee the study.
 Students who are uncertain about a topic or a Chair may consult with the Ph.D.
 Director.
 Once the Chair has accepted, s/he will assist the student in identifying appropriate faculty to serve on the committee.
 The Dissertation Committee assists in selecting and developing the research problem and evaluates the student's scholarly work.
-The student should consult frequently with the committee, particularly the Chair, when developing their dissertation proposal, doing the research, and writing the dissertation.
+The student should consult frequently with the committee, particularly the Chair, when developing their prospectus, executing the research, and writing the dissertation.
 The primary duties of the Dissertation Committee are to (1) examine and evaluate the student's dissertation proposal at the prospectus defense, and (2) examine and evaluate the student's completed doctoral dissertation at the final oral examination.